wiired24/NostalgiaJS/README.md

 on your computer and locate the `/games` or `/steam/games` folder, and remove the data.json file.
 This will remove it from Nostalgia

 # Features
 Currently Nostalgia supports both steam games and emulators as well.
-It has support for custom box art and video previews.
+Emulators can be either native linux/macOS versions or you can also use Windows .exe files as Wine is supported by default just make sure you have it installed.
+It also has support for custom box art and video previews.
 If you have a larger collection of rom files it's recommended to use a scraper to fetch media files for you games.
 These can then be used by Nostalgia when adding your games.
 I personally recommend [SkyScraper](https://github.com/muldjord/skyscraper) but your mileage may vary.

 ![Alt Text](https://i.imgur.com/by30Sxd.png)

 # Why Nostalgia?
 Nostalgia was created as I wanted to create a viable open source alternative to something like launchbox that was built natively for linux.
 It was designed to be easy to use, customizeable, and above all fun.
-It's still very early in development so it may not have every feature under the sun just yet.
+It's still very early in development so some things may occasionally break and it may not have every feature just yet.
 I do think at this point it's stable enough for general use.
-However you can expect various features and quality of life improvements to be added soon.
+However you can expect various features and quality of life improvements to be continually added.